 (Friedrich Nietzsche (1844-1900), German philosopher, classical scholar, critic of culture.
-Friedrich Nietzsche, Sämtliche Werke: Kritische Studienausgabe, vol. 4, p.
-59, eds.
+Friedrich Nietzsche, Sämtliche Werke: Kritische Studienausgabe, vol. 2, p.
+335, eds.
 Giorgio Colli and Mazzino Montinari, Berlin, de Gruyter (1980).
 Human, All-Too-Human, "Man Alone With Himself," aphorism 578, "Knowing Things Halfway," (1878).)

 A tragic irony of life is that we so often achieve success or financial independence after the chief reason for which we sought it has passed away.

 (Ellen Glasgow (1873-1945), U.S. novelist.
 The Woman Within, ch.
 16 (1954).